 Hopefully the first of many

 Our first, (and so far only,) wood was purchased in the summer of 2001.
 It is a 5.5 acre site in an outstanding area of natural beauty on the East Sussex/Kent borders.
 Trustees and supporters have taken on the management of the site, and it become a bit of a ‘proving ground’ for ideas.
 Management has mainly involved felling some of the 50-year old Norway Spruce trees originally planted for commercial use, and allowing the site to naturally regenerate to a broadleaved wood in keeping with the beautiful East Sussex countryside.
 In 2007 the 'Trust was granted a tree felling license for 40 of the larger Norway Spruce trees.
-Venus Wood then became a venue for a CS32 chainsaw course.
+Eley Grove then became a venue for a CS32 chainsaw course.

 A large number of the Spruce trees have been felled and logged, and a variety of different types of tree, mainly Oak, Yew, Birch, Horse Chestnut and Holly planted.
 It was a strange to see the first Spruce tree come down but the clearance has allowed more trees to flourish.
 Some of the cleared areas have new growth appearing with Hornbeam and Sweet Chestnut being the main benefactors to date.
 We intend planting some Field Maple as some of the dominant oaks grow taller.

 This is an ongoing scheme, with no fixed timescale.
-Venus Wood also comes alive each spring with thousands of wild bluebells and there is a small stream nearby with water stained by iron from underground rocks.
+Eley Grove also comes alive each spring with thousands of wild bluebells and there is a small stream nearby with water stained by iron from underground rocks.
 Eventually all the Spruces will be removed, but this will take several years.
 The wood is evolving rather than rapidly changing and a fire-pit dug in the winter of 2001 has already been a source for dozens of bar-b-ques.

-Venus Wood remains open to the public 365 days a year.
+Eley Grove remains open to the public 365 days a year.
 When visitors are not there the wildlife comes out.
 The area is full of rabbits, deer and many species of birds.
 In addition, a large number of fungi can be seen each autumn, so if you are ever in the Staplecross area why not make a visit.
 Directions can be had by contacting the Olgar Trust.

 Archaeology of the area